AnnekeV/project-data-conversion/README.md

 ├── data               <- All project data, ignored by git │   ├── processed      <- The final, canonical data sets for modeling.
 (PG) │   ├── raw            <- The original, immutable data dump.
-(RO) │   └── temp           <- Intermediate data that has been transformed.
-(PG) ├── docs               <- Documentation notebook for users (HW) │   ├── manuscript     <- Manuscript source, e.g., LaTeX, Markdown, etc. (HW) │   └── reports        <- Other project reports and notebooks (e.g. Jupyter, .Rmd) (HW) ├── results
+(RO) │   └── temp           <- Intermediate data that has been transformed, including overview files (PG) │       └── CTD        <- Intermediate CTD profiles that have been transformed (PG) │       └── Mooring    <- Intermediate CTD profiles that have been transformed (PG) │       └── ADCP       <- Intermediate CTD profiles that have been transformed (PG) ├── docs               <- Documentation notebook for users (HW) │   └── notebooks      <- IPython jupyter notebooks, to view data and get some basic characteristics (HW) ├── img
-│   ├── figures        <- Figures for the manuscript or reports (PG) │   └── output         <- Other output for the manuscript or reports (PG) └── src                <- Source code for this project (HW)
+│   └── figures        <- Figures for the ReadMe or  (PG) └── src                <- Source code for this project (HW)

 ```